 If an organization’s information assets are its crown jewels, the ISMS is the vault.
 It’s the people, systems, technology, process, and information security policies that all come together to protect sensitive data across the entire organization.

-But an ISMS is more than just the hardware and software you use to keep information safe — it’s also a set of principles that guide and govern how you:
+But an ISMS is more than just the hardware and software you use to keep information safe — it’s also a structured set of policies, processes, and governance principles that guide how your organization:

 - Identify key stakeholders and their information security requirements